SpatioTemporal/STAREMaster_py/README.md

-This is a python implementation of STAREMaster.
+STAREMaster_py is the python implementation of STAREMaster.
+It is used to create sidecar files for a collection of remote sensing products

 # Install